 ‘We’ll have insanely great sales’ is not a forecast!
 Tell them how much, when, and where: ‘We will sell 2 million units in the US by the end of 2017’ is a forecast they can understand.
 Give specific dates and deliverables.

 Professional speaking is different than social conversation.
 Everyone works at it.
 Record yourself practicing a presentation, or record your side of a telephone call with a colleague.
 You might be amazed; many of us no longer hear our verbal ‘tics.’
 Listen for what you do well, and for how you can improve.
 Enlist a friend to help.
 For example, if you use a filler word, ask them to note down the number of times you say it in a meeting.
 Then work on reducing that by 10% each month.
 With time, you will eliminate it.
 Igor Avidon, CEO of Avidon Marketing Group, also recommends reviewing your written communication.
 “Most people write similarly to how they speak.
 Review your most recent email exchanges and see if you can spot issues like passive language or jargon overuse.
 This can help you pinpoint your most pressing improvement opportunities.”

-Communication is at the heart of success in the office.
+Communication is at the heart of success in the office, or in a job search.
 Keep working on your speaking style.
 People may not know exactly what’s different, but they will know that you sound more believable.

 As to our two project managers, who do you think received funding?
 Yes, Suzanne.
 The management team gave her the money; they told Diana to try again when she had facts.

 If you want recognition and respect as a professional, start by sounding like one!